-Blue Cross Blue Shield of Michigan and Blue Care Network comply with applicable Federal civil rights laws and do not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Blue Cross Blue Shield of Michigan and Blue Care Network do not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Blue Cross Blue Shield of Michigan complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Blue Cross Blue Shield of Michigan does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

-Blue Cross Blue Shield of Michigan and Blue Care Network:
+Blue Cross Blue Shield of Michigan:

-- Provide free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provide free language services to people whose primary language is not English, such as: - Qualified interpreters - o Information written in other languages
+- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - o Qualified interpreters - Information written in other languages